12 people are interested

-Community Educators are volunteer speakers who help provide education and expand the reach of Alzheimer's Association programs.
-Community Educators deliver Alzheimer's Association programs on topics related to Alzheimer’s disease and other dementias using prepared materials.
+Community Educators are volunteer public speakers who help the Alzheimer's Association provide consumer education.
+These volunteers deliver prepared presentations on topics related to Alzheimer’s disease and other dementias.

 About Alzheimer's Association Minnesota-North Dakota

 7900 West 78th Street, Suite 100, Minneapolis, MN 55439, US